williamjacksn/blog/content/articles/2004/09/2004-09-14-exclamation.md

 date: 2004-09-14T04:53

 Hey!
 I advocate correct grammar.
-In writing, however, I never really feel certain that I use !&nobreak;s in the correct manner.
+In writing, however, I never really feel certain that I use !&NoBreak;s in the correct manner.
 How much emotion must a sentence convey to merit an !?
 In the next few moments, I will present and analyze several examples out of context in an attempt to resolve superficially my problem.
 When reading the following sentences aloud, please inflect the appropriate emotion as indicated by the supplied